Spanish conquest of Honduras: Abandonment of Buena Esperanza, 1536

 By December, there was still no word of García de Solís, nor had Spanish assistance arrived from any other direction, and the Spanish at Buena Esperanza had lost hope.
-They were pressed on all sides by hostile natives, with resistance led by Sicumba.
-Andrés de Cerezeda got word of a plan by Sicumba to assault Buena Esperanza and destroy it.
-In response he sent parties to seize and execute hostile Indian leaders, thus defusing the imminent threat, although Sicumba managed to escape.
+They were pressed on all sides by hostile natives, with resistance led by Cicumba.
+Andrés de Cerezeda got word of a plan by Cicumba to assault Buena Esperanza and destroy it.
+In response he sent parties to seize and execute hostile Indian leaders, thus defusing the imminent threat, although Cicumba managed to escape.

 Soon after this, a Mayanised Spaniard by the name of Gonzalo Guerrero arrived from Yucatán with fifty canoes of Maya warriors.
 Guerrero had been captured by the Maya in Yucatán, and had "gone native," fighting alongside the Maya.
 He now came to assist the Indian resistance in Higueras, although he arrived too late for the planned assault upon Buena Esperanza.

 By 5 May 1536, the town council of Buena Esperanza had now lost all faith in Cerezeda and voted for the abandonment of Higueras and a return to Trujillo; Cerezeda opposed this decision, but the council forced him to sign off on the move.
 In the meantime, any party foraging outside of Buena Esperanza was ordered to consist of at least 20 members for defence from the hostile natives.
 A chaotic evacuation back to Trujillo began, and resentment against Cerezeda was such that he feared for his life and fled to Naco to seek refuge amongst friendly natives there.
 On 9 May, amidst this disordered Spanish retreat, García de Solís returned from Guatemala with news that help would soon be forthcoming.